Decision-Oriented Dialogue for Human-AI Collaboration: Introduction

-Within this class of tasks, we present \texttt{DialOp}, a suite of environments with three everyday domains where humans and agents must collaborate in order to make complicated decisions.
-(1)~In \texttt{Optimization}, two agents take on the role of conference area chairs, assigning reviewers to conference papers when each agent has only has partial information about reviewer--paper similarity.
+Within this class of tasks, we present three everyday domains where humans and agents must collaborate in order to make complicated decisions.
+(1)~In \texttt{Assignment}, two agents take on the role of conference area chairs, assigning reviewers to conference papers when each agent has only has partial information about reviewer--paper fit.
 (2)~In \texttt{Planning}, an assistant with knowledge of a city must assist a human with building an itinerary based on their preferences.
 (3)~In \texttt{Mediation}, multiple users must collaborate with an assistant in order to resolve group scheduling challenges.
 For each task, we specify an objective measure of utility based on the quality of the final decision.
-We first collect human-human dialogues on these tasks in order to establish a reference point for how humans naturally collaborate with each other.
-We then develop extensible environments for evaluating language models on each task, with support for tool use and chain-of-thought prompting.
+We first collect human--human dialogues on these tasks in order to establish a reference point for how humans naturally collaborate with each other.
+These are long dialogues, averaging 13 messages over 8 minutes (\cref{tab:dataset-stats}).
+We then develop extensible environments for evaluating language models on each task.

-We use these environments to benchmark the relative performance of GPT-3 \citep{NEURIPS2020_1457c0d6}, both in self-play and in a novel evaluation procedure known as \textit{prompted self-play}, in which AI agents complete partial human dialogues.
+We use these environments to benchmark the relative performance of GPT-3 \citep{NEURIPS2020_1457c0d6} in collaboration with humans, along with additional experiments in self-play and in a novel evaluation procedure known as \textit{prompted self-play}, in which AI agents complete partial human dialogues.
 We then identify several common failure modes of GPT-3 and provide analyses of self-play dialogues.
-We release all dialogues, environments, and interfaces for human data collection in order to encourage future work that addresses these challenges.
+We release all dialogues, environments, and interfaces for human data collection in order to encourage future work on these challenges.\footnote{\url{https://github.com/jlin816/dialop}}